programminPete/home-reactor/README.md

 # Home Reactor
-###### Home Reactor is an open source project attempting to create a modular platform and engaged community that enables developers to easily add in their react applications into a touch screen system with minimal effort and setup.
+###### Home Reactor is an open source project attempting to create a modular platform and engaged community that enables developers to easily add in their applications into a touch screen system with minimal effort and setup.
+This is made possible by utilizing react's client side rendering capabilites and modular seperation of components and state between applications.

 <p align="center">
   <img src="./hubs-demo.jpg" width="350"/>